shrinerb/shrine/doc/direct_s3.md

 </form>
 ```

-After the file is submitted, S3 will redirect to the URL you specified and
+If you're doing synchronous upload with redirection, the redirect URL will
-include the object key as a query param:
+include the object key in the query parameters, which you can use to generate
+Shrine's uploaded file representation:

 ```erb
 <%